CP1404/Practicals/prac_03/README.md

         This fixes the problem with randint() which includes the endpoint; in Python this is usually not what you want.

-Note: the name of a function can be used without the brackets here, but this does not execute the function.
+The name of a function can be used without the brackets here, but this does not execute the function.

 **Never** name a file the same as a module;